puck/catalystcloud-docs/source/getting-started/admin.rst

 .. image:: ../assets/project_dropdown.png

-The Sky TV cloud provides an isolated and multi-tenanted approach to creating workspaces.
+The Air New Zealand cloud provides an isolated and multi-tenanted approach to creating workspaces.
 These workspaces are typically referred to as a ``project`` but for historical reasons you may also see them referred to as a ``tenant`` or a ``tenancy``.

 .. _find-project-id: